jeremiasivan/SimNOW/codes/README.md

 - `prefix.sum`: summary table of window sizes and their respective information criteria scores

 ### <a id="hmm">HMM</a>
 In this step, we use MAST-HMM to refine the breakpoints between windows.
-We simplify the process by running MAST-HMM on two consecutive windows if the windows have different topology.
+We simplify the process by: (i) selecting window size with the best IC score, and (ii) running MAST-HMM on two consecutive windows if the windows have different topology.
 The parameters for this step is set in `3_hmm/1_main.Rmd`.

 | Parameters   | Definition                                                                             |
 | ------------ | -------------------------------------------------------------------------------------- |